ziogref/TAS-Fuel-HA-Intergration/LovelaceCard.md

 ### Part 2: Creating the Lovelace Card

-We will use the `vertical-stack-in-card` to combine two different cards into a single, seamless element on your dashboard.

 1. Navigate to the dashboard where you want to add the card and click the three dots in the top right, then select "**Edit Dashboard**".
 2. Click the "**+ ADD CARD**" button.
 3. Scroll to the bottom of the list and select the "**Manual**" card.